coletted1/DS-4002-Project-3/README.md

 Follow the steps below to reproduce the results of this project:
 ### Step 1 : Dataset Collection
 - Download the fruit image data from [mendeley.data](https://data.mendeley.com/datasets/bdd69gyhv8/1).
 This dataset contains 16,000 images, documentaing 16 different fruits with varying freshness levels.
 - Download the images from each of the fruit categories, and then depending on the fruit presented in the image, place the downloaded image files in the DATA/ folder of the project in their own respective file.
-The images given in the dataset are pre-sorted based on fruit type, and if they were already classified as being fresh or spoiled.
+The images given in the dataset are pre-sorted based on fruit type, and if they were classified as being fresh or spoiled.

--
+### Step 2 : Exploratory Data Analysis

-### Step 2 : Pre - Process images
+### Step 3 : Pre-Process Images

-### Step 3 : Build and Train Model
+## Step 4 : Build and Train Model

-### Step 4 : Evaluate Model
+### Step 5 : Evaluate Model

-### Step 5 : Evaluate Results
+### Step 6 : Evaluate Results

 ---